augustocolombelli/pact-contract-test/README.md

+<<<<<<< HEAD
 # Pact Contract Test
-This repository has a use case with contract testing using [Pact](https://docs.pact.io/) test.
-To make use of contract tests, three microservices were created to test the integration, they are: `book-sales-service`; `person-data-service`; and `book-data-service`.
+This repository presents a use case of contract testing employing [Pact](https://docs.pact.io/) tests.
+To facilitate contract testing, three microservices were developed to assess integration: `book-sales-service`, `person-data-service`, and `book-data-service`."

-- The `person-data-service` has an API that receives the person's code and returns their data;
+- The `person-data-service` has an API that receives the person's code and returns their data.
-- The `book-data-service` has two APIs, one that receives the book code and returns its data and one responsible for updating the stock;
+- The `book-data-service`has two APIs: one that receives the book code and returns its data, and another responsible for updating the stock.
-- The main service is `book-sales-api`.
-This is the service responsible for carrying out the sales operation, orchestrating integration with other microservices.
+- The main service is `book-sales-service`.
+This service is responsible for carrying out the sales operation, orchestrating integration with other microservices.

 ![1-container-diagram.png](docs%2Fimages%2F1-container-diagram.png)

-All microservices are present in the `microservices` folder.
-Each of them was created using Java, Spring Boot and Gradlew.
-Considering the purpose of this project uso contract test, there is no integration with database, all the data are in a memory collection.
+All microservices are located in the `microservices` folder.
+Each of them was created using Java, Spring Boot, and Gradle.
+Considering the purpose of this project, which is contract testing, there is no integration with a database; all the data are stored in an in-memory collection.

 ## Getting started
 There are two ways to run the services locally: